Lactic acid: Metabolism and exercise

 The resulting increase in acidity persists until the excess lactate and protons are converted back to pyruvate, and then to glucose for later use, or to CO2 and water for the production of ATP.

+Information regarding exogenous lactate can be found on a separate page.

 pH Regulation

 Lactate production and export contribute significantly to intracellular pH regulation in metabolically active tissues.
 In skeletal muscle, accumulation of lactic acid lowers intracellular pH, and monocarboxylate transporters facilitate the efflux of both lactate and H⁺, thereby helping maintain acid-base homeostasis and delaying fatigue.

 Neural tissue energy source

-Although glucose is usually assumed to be the main energy source for living tissues, there is evidence that lactate, in preference to glucose, is preferentially metabolized by neurons in the brains of several mammalian species that include mice, rats, and humans.
+Although glucose is usually assumed to be the main energy source for living tissues, there is evidence that lactate, in preference to glucose, is preferentially metabolized by neurons in the brains of several mammals.
 According to the lactate-shuttle hypothesis, glial cells are responsible for transforming glucose into lactate, and for providing lactate to the neurons.
 Because of this local metabolic activity of glial cells, the extracellular fluid immediately surrounding neurons strongly differs in composition from the blood or cerebrospinal fluid, being much richer with lactate, as was found in microdialysis studies.